 A person would only need to get the same specific test done only once for a specific medication because your genetic makeup doesn’t change but you would need other pharmacogenomics tests if you need other medications.
 Be sure to keep track of your test results and show them to your doctors and even share them with family as they may have similar responses due to the shared similarities in your genetic pool.
 Unfortunately, as of now, PCG tests are not available for all types of medications including aspirin and many over-the-counter pain relievers.

 Based on a person’s genotype, the information is used to determine which drugs may produce harmful reactions or when they are combined with others before they are even prescribed.
 They can zero in on a patient-by-patient case and custom design a treatment plan without having to suffer through trying one thing and then possibly having an adverse reaction and then having to try something else.
 Needless to say, this could not only save the patient a lot of money but also a lot of grief and risk of being sent to the emergency room due to adverse reactions.

 Benefits of Pharmacogenetic Testing

 As it is right now, there are over 700,00 emergency room visits every year due to adverse drug reactions, and cause injury or death in 1 of 5 hospital patients (according to the New England Journal of Medicine).
 Additionally, over 100,000 people die each year due to adverse drug events according to the FDA and this is the 4th leading cause of death, ahead of diabetes, AIDS, pneumonia, and accidents including automobile deaths.
 The cost of this problem alone is approximately $3.5 billion including what is spent on additional medical costs due to adverse drug reactions.
-So the benefits of PGT testing is clear.
+So the benefits of PGT testing are clear.